harrisonde/developers-best-friend/readme.md

 #### User Images
 Well, you have to love the internet at 1:00AM EST. You can find just about anything, and thanks to Greg Peverill-Conti I have user images.
 So, that said - all image used in this project are copyrighted under a Creative Commons BY-NC-SA 2.0 license from Greg Peverill-Conti's 1,000 faces project.

+## The "Black Box" demystified
+The [black box](http://en.wikipedia.org/wiki/Black_box "wikipedia tells all") or website is constructed with HTML5, CSS3 and JavaScript.
+All the really fancy goodies are driven by Bourbon, Neat, Bitters, and Refils.
+Big thanks to the [Thoughtbot](http://thoughtbot.com/ "Visit the gods of SASS") for maintaining and funding the project.
+Don't know where the development community would be without folks like these!